tan911/sunnyside-agency-landing-page/README.md

 ### What I learned

 Trial and error led me to my ultimate solution for this challenge, but the most crucial part is that I learnt a lot while developing it, especially about using a grid for layout then use Flex for one-dimensional layout.
 Note!
-This is my second challenge that focuses on a grid system (it's tough, but the grid helps 😂), My first challenges [grid challenge](https://tan911.github.io/testimonial-grid-section/) This challenge is more difficult than my first one, but it is still useful if you want to gauge your understanding of basic layout principles.
-Therefore, I urge you to take up this challenge. [testimonial grid section](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+This is my second challenge that focuses on a grid system (it's tough, but the grid helps 😂), My [first grid challenges](https://tan911.github.io/testimonial-grid-section/).
+This challenge is more difficult than my first one, but it is still useful if you want to gauge your understanding of basic layout principles.
+Therefore, I urge you to take up this [Challenge](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).

 Now, let's walk through this approach and how I end up with this solution